 * Matt 17:1; Mark 5:37, 9:2, 13:3; Luke 9:28 (and possibly 8:51) has “Peter, John, and James,” though Luke, as Matthew and Mark, always places James before John when mentioning the Zebedee brothers alone.

-2. The Beloved Disciple took Mary to his house “the same hour” (John 19:26-27).
+2. The Beloved Disciple took Mary to his house from the cross “the same hour” (John 19:26-27).
 John Zebedee lived in Galilee, not Jerusalem.

-3. The Beloved Disciple is usually identified as the disciple that was known to the high priest and had access to his palace (John 18: 15); John Zebedee, however, was a Galilean fisherman and was unlikely to have known the high priest.
+3. The Beloved Disciple is usually identified as the disciple that was known to the high priest and had access to his palace (John 18: 15); John Zebedee, however, was a Galilean fisherman and was unlikely to have known the high priest and to have been afforded instant entrance to the palace grounds.

-Furthermore, when Peter and John were brought before the Sanhedrin, the members (including the high priest) clearly didn’t have prior acquaintance with them (Acts 4:5-6, 13).
+Furthermore, when Peter and John were brought before the Sanhedrin, the members (presumably including the high priest) clearly didn’t have prior acquaintance with them (Acts 4:5-6, 13).

 4. Jesus predicated that the Zebedee brothers, James and John, would drink the same cup Jesus had to drink, and be baptized with the same baptism he would have to undergo (Matthew 22: 22-23; Mark 10:38-39).
 The Beloved Disciple (John the Evangelist) is held to have died naturally.